 To make this a little more special, my plan is to sometimes add fresh/frozen fruit to the water.
 Today we added organic strawberries because we have TONS of them we put up in the freezer!
 I let them defrost in the fridge overnight first.

-This particular drink dispenser has a basket for the fruit you want to infuse, but I’m sure you could just throw it in to a normal dispenser and it’d work fine, too.
+Our particular drink dispenser has a basket for the fruit you want to infuse, but I’m sure you could just throw it in to a normal dispenser loosely and it’d work fine, too.

 We’ve only had our water dispenser set-up for a few hours now, but L&L have already filled their glasses at least 3 times each, with NO spills at all!
-So glad we practiced last night!!!
+I’m so glad we practiced last night!!!

 Here are a few more pics of subsequent water refills: